alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-03-25-MachineLearning-Notebook - 2.markdown

 ret = compute_b0_bn(ym, Xm)
 ```

-In order to test my function I have compared it with the library results.
+In order to test my function, I have compared its results with the results of algorithm from the library.
 They are identical.

 ```python
 from sklearn.linear_model import LinearRegression